pie6k/filterer/README.md

 Note: This is not alternative to `array.filter` - array filter is cool, but you cannot serialize array.filter function.
 This is a bit different from `array.filer` as you do `person.name = 'Bob'` instead of `return person.name === 'Bob'`, but again - this way it's possible to 'record' your filter and serialize it.

+Note this is proof of concept.
+I want to create concept of 'adapters' later on so this function could output working SQL queries (with joins info) etc out of the box.

 ![Demo](./demo.gif)

 ```ts